-Infant formula is a \$50 billion global industry (UNICEF Formula marketing campaigns are also often mislead-2017).
-Since research shows that mothers are most likely ing, implying that formula is better for babies than breast to continue feeding their babies the same brand of formumilk and that it is the best way to ensure babies grow up la after they try it once (Fein 2009), companies are incenhealthy and successful (Piwoz and Huffman, 2015).
-New tivized to ensure new mothers access their products first. mothers who want to make the best choice for their babies In hopes of gaining loyal customers, formula companies often have trouble determining what is true, especialhave spent decades investing millions of dollars targeting ly when there are not reliable sources of information on new and expectant moms in health care settings. breastfeeding.
+Infant formula is a \$50 billion global industry (UNICEF 2017).
+Since research shows that mothers are most likely to continue feeding their babies the same brand of formula after they try it once (Fein 2009), companies are incentivized to ensure new mothers access their products first.
+In hopes of gaining loyal customers, formula companies have spent decades investing millions of dollars targeting new and expectant moms in health care settings.

-While hospitals need to give some babies infant formu-Without strong measures to limit the way formula compala for medical reasons, formula companies often partner nies target and market to women and their families, women with hospitals to target new moms with free "gifts" of foroften do not have the tools they need to make informed mula.
-These formula companies know that once a mom decisions about infant feeding.
-In most countries around starts using even just a little bit of formula, her own milk the world it is illegal for infant formula companies to supply decreases, which means she has to give her baby market their products, according to the World Health even more infant formula and less breast milk.
-This starts Organization (WHO) International Code of Marketing a vicious cycle.
-A mother's milk production works on a Breast-milk Substitutes.
-However, the United States has supply and demand basis (the more mom breastfeeds, the not yet signed on to this code and therefore lacks the legal more milk she will produce), so introducing infant formula framework to regulate how and what information women unnecessarily in the first few days of life may very well lead access about breastfeeding.
-The inaccessibility of reliable to reliance on formula (Piwoz and Huffman, 2015). breastfeeding information robs women of their agency and ability to make informed choices about their bodies.
+While hospitals need to give some babies infant formula for medical reasons, formula companies often partner with hospitals to target new moms with free "gifts" of formula.
+These formula companies know that once a mom starts using even just a little bit of formula, her own milk supply decreases, which means she has to give her baby even more infant formula and less breast milk.
+This starts a vicious cycle.
+A mother's milk production works on a supply and demand basis (the more mom breastfeeds, the more milk she will produce), so introducing infant formula unnecessarily in the first few days of life may very well lead to reliance on formula (Piwoz and Huffman, 2015).